 The future of the food industry is largely in the hands of small-scale producers, and it is clear that we need more small food businesses in Wales if we want to produce our food in a sustainable way.

 With the cost of university education at an all-time high, the idea of owning and running a successful food business is an ever more appetising option for young people in Wales like me.
 We want to stay living here, but what if there are no jobs?

 There is a huge amount of help and support out there, from feedback on business ideas, to courses, to funding and mentoring.

 A good place to start is look at what opportunities there are to sell food right now in Crickhowell.
-We will report on this site on what these are in the next weeks.

 Also, it is worth having a look at the New Food Entrepreneurs website for great examples of food businesses in Wales and elsewhere.
 This website was built by the same people starting up this project in Crickhowell.